-Extract from the Internal Rules of the Board of Directors relating to the Chairman of the Board

-"Article 2.1 The Chairperson of the Board of Directors
+Extract from the Internal Rules of the Board of Directors, as of 6 October 2021, relating to the Chairman of the Board "Article 2.1 The Chairperson of the Board of Directors

 The Chairperson organizes and directs the work of the Board and ensures the effective functioning of the corporate bodies in compliance with good governance principles.
 He/she coordinates the work of the Board with that of the Committees.